- — Product of England

 - Other essential ingredients – Poppy seeds also offer many elements, which include thiamine, riboflavin, lecithin, oxalic acid, pentosans and amorphous alkaloid.

 - Enzymes – Poppy seeds also help in enhancing the enzymes like diastase, emulsion, lipase, and nuclease in the human body.

-- Fatty acids – These seeds are also good sources of fatty acids, especially the omega-3 fatty acids, which are required by human body to ensure good health.
-Thus, you may consume these seeds in various forms and foods to supply these acids to body.
+- Fatty acids – These seeds are also good sources of fatty acids, especially the omega-3 fatty acids, which are required by the human body to ensure good health.
+Thus, you may consume these seeds in various forms and foods to supply these acids to the body.

-- Seeds oil – Poppy seed oil is also used as condiment to add flavor to different types of recipes.
+- Seeds oil – Poppy seed oil is also used as a condiment to add flavor to different types of recipes.